kyrylo0605/wordpress/wp-content/plugins/wp-rss-aggregator/readme.txt

-=== WP RSS Aggregator - Automatic and Powerful Content Aggregation and Curation ===
+=== WP RSS Aggregator – News Feeds, Autoblogging, Youtube Video Feeds and More ===
 Contributors: RebelCode, jeangalea, markzahra, Mekku Plugin URI: https://www.wprssaggregator.com
-Tags: RSS import, RSS aggregator, feed import, content curation, feed to post, news aggregator, autoblog, rss to post, content syndication, feeds, rss feeds, rss importer, feed importer, post importer, news importer
+Tags: RSS import, RSS aggregator, autoblog, feed to post, news aggregator, rss to post, content curation, feed import, content syndication, rss feeds, podcast feed, youtube
 Requires at least: 4.0 or higher
-Tested up to: 5.5
+Tested up to: 5.6
 Requires PHP: 5.4
-Stable tag: 4.17.10
+Stable tag: 4.18.1
 License: GPLv3

-The most popular RSS aggregator for WordPress.
-Build a news aggregator with content from unlimited sources within minutes.
-Simple, robust & powerful.
+The most powerful and reliable RSS aggregator for WordPress.
+Build a news aggregator, autoblog and more in minutes with unlimited RSS feeds.

 == Description ==

-WP RSS Aggregator is the original, most popular, and most robust plugin for importing, merging, and displaying RSS and Atom feeds anywhere on your site within minutes.
-Set up your feeds and let the plugin do the leg-work.
+WP RSS Aggregator is the original, most popular and most robust plugin for importing, merging, and displaying RSS feeds and Atom feeds anywhere on your site.
+Set up your RSS feed sources and let the plugin do the leg-work.

 == Automatically import RSS feeds & display them on your site ==

 * Import unlimited content from an unlimited number of sites.
-* Manage all your content sources from a single page.
+* Manage all your RSS feed sources from a single page.
-* Set each feed source to fetch new content automatically.
+* Set all RSS feeds to fetch new content automatically.
 * Customise the [display templates](https://kb.wprssaggregator.com/article/457-templates) to match your website's design.
-* Built-in [shortcode](https://kb.wprssaggregator.com/article/54-how-to-use-the-shortcode-to-display-feed-items) and [Gutenberg block](https://kb.wprssaggregator.com/article/454-displaying-imported-items-block-gutenberg) to display your feeds in seconds.
+* Built-in [shortcode](https://kb.wprssaggregator.com/article/54-how-to-use-the-shortcode-to-display-feed-items) and [block](https://kb.wprssaggregator.com/article/454-displaying-imported-items-block-gutenberg) to display your feeds in seconds.
 * RSS feed auto-discovery for sources with hard-to-find RSS feeds.
-* Import Youtube videos and have them playable on your site.
+* Import and display playable Youtube videos on your site.
-* Limit the items stored and fetched for improved performance.
+* Limit the RSS feed items stored and fetched for better performance.
 * Create a custom RSS feed from imported items to use elsewhere.
 * Extendable via action and filter hooks.